jknape/nmixgof/README.md

 ## Installation

-nmixgof is available from [CRAN](https://cran.r-project.org/package=nmixgof) and can be installed through
+nmixgof is available from [CRAN](https://cran.r-project.org/package=nmixgof) and can be installed in R through

 ```r
 install.packages("nmixgof")